The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: The Provably Total Recursive Functions of and its extensions

-\begin{theorem} Provably recursive functions of $\BA$ are primitive recursive, i.e. $\PR(\BA)\subseteq\PRb$.
-Furthermore these functions are $\ex_1^+$-definable in $\BA$. \end{theorem} \begin{proof} Let $f$ be a provably recursive function in $\BA$.
-Then by Theorem \ref{2t9}, it is definable in $\BA$ by a positive formula.
-So its existence and uniqueness sequents consist of positive formulas, and by Lemma \ref{2l6.1}, $\IEx$ proves these sequents as well.
-Then $f$ is definable in $\IEx$ by a positive formula.
-As $\ex_1^+\subseteq\Sigma_1$, $f$ is provably recursive in $\ISig$.
+\begin{theorem} The provably total functions of $\BA$ are primitive recursive, i.e. $\PTF(\BA)\subseteq\PR$.
+Furthermore these functions are definable in $\BA$ by $\Ex$ formulas. \end{theorem} \begin{proof} Let $f$ be a provably total function in $\BA$.
+Then by Theorem \ref{2t9}, it is definable in $\BA$ by a geometric formula.
+So its existence and uniqueness sequents consist of geometric formulas, and by Corollary \ref{2c6.1}, $\IEx$ proves these sequents as well.
+Then $f$ is defined in $\IEx$ by a geometric formula.
+As $\Ex\subseteq\Sig$, $f$ is provably total recursive in $\ISig$.
 Hence by Theorem \ref{isig}, $f$ is primitive recursive. \end{proof}